israt183/ML-Stat-based-Gust/README.md

 ### **1️⃣ Data**
 - 📁 **Directory:** `Data/`
-- **Description:** Contains the datasets and station information used in this study.
+- **Description:** Contains toy datasets that can be used to run the scripts.
+You will need to update the filenames in the scripts to match the filenames of the toy datasets.

 ### **2️⃣ Training and Inference**
 - **Scripts:**